Beef Liver for Dogs

 Is Eating Liver Helpful for Your Dog’s Liver?

 This is likely a general health benefit derived from the numerous essential nutrients found in liver, particularly high-quality liver like human-grade beef liver.
 But, as you can see, the benefits don’t stop with the liver.
-It’s good for all of your dog’s tissues!
+It’s good for supporting all of your dog’s tissues!

 Should You Feed Raw Liver or Cooked Liver?